 Real Estate as Inflation Hedges

-Rental real estate, including publicly traded real estate investment trusts or REITS, have also been great inflation hedges, exhibiting positive real returns over the long-term.
+Rental real estate, including publicly traded equity real estate investment trusts or REITS, have also been great inflation hedges, exhibiting positive real returns over the long-term.
 Property owners are able to increase rents over time to compensate for inflation.
-As a result, the value of the rental properties and REITs also keep pace with inflation, although REIT prices are volatile like stocks so REITs can lag inflation in the short-to-intermediate term in a down market.
+As a result, the value of the rental properties and equity REITs also keep pace with inflation, although REIT prices are volatile like stocks so REITs can lag inflation in the short-to-intermediate term in a down market.

 Gold as an Inflation Hedge

 Gold has performed better than inflation over the long-term, but it has also gone through lengthy periods when it has lagged inflation.
 There is no cash flow with gold.
 So unlike real estate and stocks that can see their cash flows increase by the rate of inflation, the only way gold will outperform inflation is if investors bid up the gold price in the future.
 Historically investors have, but there is no guarantee that gold will continue to perform better than inflation.
 Consequently, stocks, real estate, and TIPs are better inflation hedges than gold.